 Deployment on paper is not deployment in practice.
 Imagine, you’ve just kitted a hundred new devices and promptly shipped them out into the field.
 Two days later, you see ninety-seven of those new devices up and running error-free in your console, and you’ve got three trouble tickets.
 You try remote diagnosis, rebooting, and even to teach someone in the field how to generate a logcat (this, predictably, does not go well).

 I made a career out of getting on airplanes to touch Android devices.
 You probably do not share my ambition.
-That’s why Esper Enhanced Android, in conjunction with our console and EEA SDK, lets you do the kind of things remotely that just make sense.
+That’s why Esper Foundation for Android, in conjunction with our console and Foundation SDK, lets you do the kind of things remotely that just make sense.
 Want to livestream a logcat while the user is replicating an issue?
 We can do that.
 Just need to take over touch control?
 Easily done.
 Start a remote ADB session?
 Easy.
 We even can provide real-time outage alerts for your entire fleet, so you can spot problems before they’re… Problems.

 As your Android fleet expands, the ability to remotely diagnose and resolve issues is crucial to meeting the challenge of scalability.
 We’re Android people, and we’re leveraging the power of that platform to build the kind of tools we would want as an Android fleet customer ourselves.
 Getting rid of the kind of work no one really wants to be doing — like flying across the country just to figure out someone entered a password wrong — is pretty high on our list.